Spraying equipment | Everything you need to knowJoyce Groenewegen

 - Vertical spray booms are moving across a pipe rail system, which is between the crop.
 This makes this spraying technique very suitable for crops that grow upwards, such as tomatoes, cucumbers and peppers.
 The boom sprayer is usually attached with a pipe rail trolley.
 In combination with a meto spraying robot, the crop can be sprayed automatically.

 - Horizontal spray booms are used in ornamentals and pot plants and spray the crop from above.
 This is, because there is no room for the spray boom between the plants.

-Nozzles are important to control the volume of pesticide applied, the uniformity of application, the completeness of coverage and the degree of drift.
+Nozzles are important if you work with pesticide spraying equipment, to control the volume of pesticide applied, the uniformity of application, the completeness of coverage and the degree of drift.
 Every spray boom or spray guns contains at least one nozzle.

 Hortispares offers a wide range of parts for your horticultural spraying equipment.
 Make sure to prevent malfunction and buy your spraying equipment spare parts and more at hortispares.com.
 If you have any questions about spraying equipment or spare parts, feel free to contact us.
 We are happy to help you.